gtaylor/btmux_battlesnake/doc_src/installation.rst

 Installation
 ============

+.. warning:: Battlesnake currently requires a game database with a very
+    specific set of objects/functions/parents.
+If you don't have a DB from Kelvin, you'll want to find him on the Frontier's BTMux channel and ask.
+    We'll eventually have one up for download once this stabilizes.

 Battlesnake is developed on GitHub_ in a git_ repository.
 We don't do any point releases at this time, as things are still evolving, and the expected audience for this software is pretty niche.